Asmi-C/OmniFold-Task/schema_design.md

 tune, parton shower, PDF set, and OmniFold configuration.
 This information is essential for understanding the systematic uncertainty files, which correspond to alternative generator choices.
-Fields like `n_ensemble_members` and `n_bootstrap_replicas` are included because a user reading the file would otherwise have to count weight columns manually to understand the uncertainty structure.
+Fields like `n_ensemble_members` and `n_bootstrap_replicas` are included because if it is not present then a user reading the file would have to count weight columns manually to understand the uncertainty structure.

 ### `event_selection`

-The fiducial phase space definition is the most critical missing piece in the current files.
+The fiducial phase space definition is the most important missing piece in the current files.
 Without knowing the lepton pT and eta cuts, the jet algorithm and radius, and the mass window, a physicist cannot reproduce the event selection, cannot check whether their own events fall inside the phase